 These subsea cables give both Guernsey and Jersey greater security and better affordability, as they will give the islands the opportunity to increase the amount of imported energy.
 Long term agreements with Electricité de France ensure the imported electricity is low carbon with 30% coming from La Rance Barrage.

 Guernsey Electricity is pursuing a direct connection to France outside of the CIEG network.
-The proposed Guernsey France 1 (GF1) cable is likely to be specified as 100MW and will require a new substation in Guernsey, and connections into the electricity grids in both France and Guernsey.
+The proposed Guernsey France 1 (GF1, or GeM) cable is likely to be specified as 100MW and will require a new substation in Guernsey, and connections into the electricity grids in both France and Guernsey.
+Click here for more information on this second link.